 Tables~\ref{table:results1}, \ref{table:results2}, \ref{table:results3} and \ref{table:results4} present our results.
 Before applying the different methods, we first apply to the datasets the bisection (b) algorithm ~\cite{Dhulipala2016, MackenzieMalliaPetriCulpepperSuel2019} and sort (s) the resulting integer lists by increasing length, hence the (bs) in the dataset names.
 The gain corresponds to the gain in percentage of our best method (in bold) compared to the \Interp method.
-All results are written in bits/pointer and include the size required to compute the number of occurrences for each word, encoded using the Delta~\cite{Elias1975, BentleyYao1976} method.
-All values are rounde at $\pm 0.001 $ bits/pointer.
+All results are written in bits/integer and include the size required to compute the number of occurrences for each word, encoded using the Delta~\cite{Elias1975, BentleyYao1976} method.
+All values are rounded at $\pm 0.001 $ bits/integer.
 The gain is rounded $\pm 0.01\%$.